CuckooEXE/MouseTrap/README.md

 You can force a process to die without a user every realizing.
 No mouse movement, no keyboard input, nothing.
 All of this with NO authentication.

+## Buffer Overflow

+TODO: See if the logic that receives data from ports (i.e. `clo006chrome`), that dictates buffer-size from user, can be exploited.

+## Market Penetration

+TODO: Get empirical data on how many servers are running, how many are running on the internet.

+Notes:

+  - Shodan lists 32 IPs with port 1978 open
+  - Maybe write a custom masscan protocol analyzer?
+That'd be cool
+  - Maybe write an Nmap service-probe-file, pipe a simple port-open scann from masscan to that nmap scan

 ## Disclosure

 On 02/06/2021 I sent an email to `info@remotemouse.net`: